Aliens in the Attic: Plot

+A meteor shower rockets through the dark galaxy, and four glowing pods are seen hiding behind the meteor shower.
+Suddenly the four glowing pods makes a hard right and heads towards a distant planet Earth.

-In the Chicago suburb of Lake Forest, Stuart Pearson and his wife Nina head a family that includes 7-year-old Hannah, 17-year-old Bethany, who sneaks out with her boyfriend Ricky Dillman, and 15-year-old techno-geek Tom.
-Tired of being bullied for being smart, Tom fails his classes to appease his peers, but gets caught hacking into his school's website to change his grades.
+In a Chicago suburb, Stuart Pearson and his wife Nina head a family that includes 7-year-old Hannah, 17-year-old Bethany, who sneaks out with her boyfriend Ricky Dillman, and 15-year-old techno-geek Tom.
+Tired of being bullied for being smart, Tom fails his classes to appease his peers but gets caught hacking into his school's website to change his grades.
 Stuart decides to take the family to a lakeside holiday home in Creek Landing, Michigan.
 Joining them is Stuart's immature divorced brother Nathan "Nate" Pearson, his 14-year-old show off son Jake, identical 12-year-old gamer twins Art and Lee, and Stuart and Nate's mother, Nana "Rose" Pearson.
 Ricky also arrives unexpectedly and talks his way into staying overnight, by giving them the impression that his car broke down so he can spend time with Bethany.

 As the family settles in, a dark storm clouds swirl around the house and four glowing pods land themselves on the roof.
 A crew of little green aliens emerges, consisting of Skip, a nasty and tough commander, Tazer, an ugly muscle-bound soldier armed to the teeth, Razor, a lethal, violent female soldier, and Sparks, a four-armed engineer and the only non-threatening member.
 Since the aliens crashed into the satellite dish, Ricky and Tom are sent to fix it.
 In the attic, Ricky then reveals to Tom that he lied about his car breaking down and being 18.
 Ricky is actually a college student and four years older than Bethany.
 Ricky sends Tom to fix the satellite dish by himself, but it is beyond repair.
 Investigating further, Tom and Jake discover the aliens.
 Ricky is shot by Tazer with a dart-like "mind control plug", allowing the aliens to control him via remote.

 Called "Zirkonians", the aliens plan to take over Earth and make Ricky attack the boys, but Tom and Jake manage to escape with Hannah and the twins' help.
 Tazer shoots both Tom and Jake with mind control plugs, but they fall off harmlessly, as they are revealed to only work on adults, much to the annoyance of Skip.
 The group calls 911, but sheriff Doug Armstrong doesn't believe them and scolds them while the aliens cut the phone wire.
 The kids decide to protect the adults by keeping the aliens' existence a secret.
 Tom creates a potato gun and the kids repel the first alien attack from the attic.
 In the process, they obtain Ricky's controller and turn him against the aliens.
 The mind-controlled Ricky's actions begin to tear apart his relationship with Bethany.